You are here: Home About Us

 CAIR's Civil Rights Department counsels, mediates and advocates on behalf of Muslims and others who have experienced religious discrimination, defamation or hate crimes.
 The department works to protect and defend the constitutional rights of American Muslims, thereby supporting the rights of all Americans.

-CAIR's Governmental Affairs Department conducts and organizes lobbying efforts on issues related to Islam and Muslims.
+CAIR's government affairs department conducts and organizes lobbying efforts on issues related to Islam and Muslims.
 The department is active in monitoring legislation and government activities and then, responding on behalf of the American Muslim community.
 CAIR representatives have testified before Congress and have sponsored a number of activities designed to bring Muslim concerns to Capitol Hill.

-CAIR's Communications Department works in conjunction with local and national media to ensure an accurate portrayal of Islam and Muslims is presented to the American public.
+CAIR's communications department works with local and national media to ensure an accurate portrayal of Islam and Muslims is presented to the American public.
 CAIR monitors local, national and international media in part, to challenge negative stereotypes, but also to applaud and encourage positive representations of Islam and Muslims.
 Over the years, CAIR has become a respected and credible source for journalists and other media professionals.

-CAIR's Research Department conducts empirical research studies on subjects relevant to the American Muslim community, including gathering and analyzing data for the annual civil rights report.
+CAIR's research team conducts empirical research studies on subjects relevant to the American Muslim community, including gathering and analyzing data for the annual civil rights report.
 The North American Muslim Resource Guide: Muslim Community Life in the United States and Canada (Routledge) is a product of the research department.